abuse-mesh/abuse-mesh-protocol/protocol.md

 # Abuse Mesh

+WARNING/NOTE this document is out of date and subject to change in the future until the first stable release

 ## Motivation
 Abuse Mesh was created as an alternative to the current abuse reporting and blacklisting systems.